If you look hard enough there are ways to live cheaply or even to live on nothing.

-Purchasing only reduce to clear bargains – this can mean completing your grocery shopping at more than one store to pick up the bargains in each store.
+Purchasing only reduce to clear bargains – this can mean completing your grocery shopping at more than one store and timing it just right to pick up those bargains.

 Coupons – If you have coupons link them in with the items being on sale.
-Never use a coupon if it will cost you more cold, hard cash than buying an alternative brand.
+But never use a coupon if it will cost you more cold, hard cash than buying an alternative brand.

-Line dry your clothes – I line dry even if there is a frost on the ground, clothes get 80% dry then can be finished off inside on an airer.
-Tumbler dryers cost money to buy and money to run.
+Line dry your clothes – I line dry even if there is a frost on the ground, clothes will get 80% dry then can be finished off inside on a drying rack.
+Dryers cost money to buy and money to run.

 Support Schemes – ensure you are signed up to support schemes that are aimed at low income families.
 You might get reduced energy bills or free loft insulation.

-Cook from scratch wholesome food – home made bread, potatoes, beans (dried then re-hydrated is cheaper), rice are all cheaper than their processed equivalents
+Cook from scratch wholesome food – home made bread, potatoes, beans (dried then re-hydrated is cheaper) and rice are all cheaper than their processed equivalents

 Learn new skills – through YouTube or asking a family member to fix things yourself.
-Don’t automatically think you need to buy a replacements.
+Don’t automatically think you need to buy a replacement.

 You may also like: 12 Traditional Frugal Living Tips To Supercharge Your Savings